 While they look quite similar, there’s a significant difference in price.
 In the battle of Vigorfit vs Total Gym, both have their pros and cons.
-For the general fitness population, Vigorfit has good features at a price that the mid to high range Total Gym models can’t match.
+For the general fitness population, Vigorfit has good features at a price that the higher range Total Gym models don’t match.

 Here’s my short guide to the specific features, specifications, added bonuses, and value for money the two gyms offer.
 We’ll also look at who Vigorfit is best for and who will benefit more with Total Gym.
 Let the battle begin!

 The Competition Begins: Vigorfit Vs Total Gym

-Although both Vigorfit and Total Gym are leading home fitness brands, Total Gym has more authority in the industry and it is a brand most of us know.
-They’ve been around since the 70s whereas Vigorfit is a newer brand on the scene and they’re openly challenging Total Gym on its higher price point.
+Although both Vigorfit and Total Gym are leading home fitness brands, Total Gym has more authority in the industry and it is the brand most known.
+They’ve been around since the 70s whereas Vigorfit is a newer brand on the scene and they’re openly challenging Total Gym on its higher priced models.

-In the choice between Vigorfit vs Total Gym, Vigorfit manages to match Total Gym on most features and even outperform them on others.
-All while being significantly cheaper.
+In the choice between Vigorfit vs Total Gym, Vigorfit manages is comparable to Total Gym on most features and is generally cheaper.